FAQs

 For additional resources on finding work in Australia as an international student, refer here: Working in Australia - RMIT University.

-Studying beyond the standard 48 credit point (4 course load) is overloading and this is highly discouraged.
-Studying more on top often adds unnecessary pressure on both the student and employer.
+Studying more than the standard 48 credit points (a four-course load) is considered overloading and is strongly discouraged.
+Taking additional courses often creates unnecessary pressure for both the student and the employer.

-Only extreme/exceptional circumstances may be considered.
-You will need to seek written approval by both your workplace supervisor and school.
-Together with your strong reasons for overloading, this is then forwarded to the Director of Undergraduate Programs for final approval
+Only extreme or exceptional circumstances will be considered.
+You must obtain written approval from both your workplace supervisor and your school.
+With these approvals and your strong justification for overloading, your request will then be forwarded to the Director of Undergraduate Programs for final approval.

 We encourage students to come and speak to us about Work Integrated Learning (WIL) opportunities and how you may incorporate these experiences into the structure of your study program.

-Drop-in to RMIT City Campus to visit us at the new Internship Hub, Building 80, Level 2, POP-UP 2 where the WIL Team will be available 10am – 3pm every Tuesday and Wednesday throughout Semester 1, 2024.
+Drop-in to RMIT City Campus to visit us at the new Internship Hub, Building 80, Level 2, POP-UP 2 where the WIL Team will be available throughout the standard teaching periods.

 Applying